-For a list of approved courses, contact the Director of Undergraduate Studies in the College of Science for this program Nancy Michael, (nmichael@nd.edu), or Anré Venter (aventer@ nd.edu) the Director of Undergraduate Studies in the College of Arts & Letters.
-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/ class search.php.
-The scheduled classes for a given semester may be found by clicking on "Class Search" and searching within the home department of the course listing.
-Biological, psychological and additional courses for a given semester may be found within Class Search by selecting all subjects (CTRL/Shift) and selecting the NSBH attribute.
+For a list of approved courses, contact the Director of Undergraduate Studies in the College of Science for this program Nancy Michael, (nmichael@nd.edu), or Anré Venter (aventer@nd.edu) the Director of Undergraduate Studies in the College of Arts & Letters.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class search.php.
+The scheduled classes for a given semester may be found by clicking on "Class Search" and under Advanced Search selecting the NSBH attribute.
 Course descriptions can be found by clicking on the subject code and course number in the search results.

-Morten Eskildsen
+Morten Ring Eskildsen

+Director of Graduate Studies:

 Anna Simon-Robertson

+Director of Undergraduate Studies:

 Philippe Collon

 Frank M. Freimann Professor of Physics:

 Michael C.F.
 Wiescher

-Aurora and Tom Marquez Professor of Physics:
+Aurora and Tom Marquez Professor of Physics: László Forró

-László Forró

-Frank M. Freimann Professor of Physics:
+Frank M. Freimann Professor of Physics: Ani Aprahamian

-Ani Aprahamian